 In the last three months, this stock to buy boasts five buy ratings from the Street’s best analysts.

-Last but not least of all the best stocks to invest in for 2018, we have Florida-based specialty contractor engineer MasTec (NYSE:MTZ).
+Last but not least of all the best stocks to invest in, we have Florida-based specialty contractor engineer MasTec (NYSE:MTZ).
 The company’s work spans electric power infrastructure, oil and natural gas pipelines, renewable energy facilities and wireless networks.
 Strength across the board has resulted in 100% Street support with four top analysts publishing recent buy ratings.
 These analysts spy near-60% upside potential for MTZ.

 The company has released very strong Q4 results last month.
 Notably, cash flow and liquidity remained strong, giving MTZ flexibility for organic and acquisitive growth.